DAVIDACEK4689/King-James-Bible-Analysis/report.md

 ## Conclusion
 <p style="text-align: justify;">
 We analyzed the King James Bible dataset and experimented with several machine learning models to predict the Torah book based on a verse.
 The best performing tuned model was logistic regression, achieving an accuracy of 66%.
 We then explored a deep learning approach using a variant of the BERT language model, which performed quite well, reaching an accuracy of 75% after 2 epochs and 77% after 4 epochs.
 It is important to note that we did not conduct extensive hyperparameter tuning, as this was not the primary goal of the project.
-I believe there is room for improvement in each model with more thorough hyperparameter optimization.
+There is surely room for improvement in each model with more thorough hyperparameter optimization.
 </p>

 <p style="text-align: justify;">